 The number of steps it will take to solve a barking dog problem depends on how fearful your pet is.
 It also depends on what he fears.
 For example, if your dog is scared of other dogs, once you reach the point at which you are side by side, you might want to add steps to help him interact and play with the dog.
 To do this just wait to give him the reward until you see a positive response, like a calming signal or him trying to sniff the other dog in a friendly manner.

-More you can do to solve a fear barking dog problem
+Tips to solve a fear barking dog problem

 • Before and during the systematic desensitization and counterconditioning program make sure your dog has very little chances of encountering the object of his fear.
 This will decrease his stress levels and training to solve a barking dog problem will go a lot smoother.